psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 ```
 Here we add a new context bound which we haven't seen before - `DepartureError.Raising`.
 We will have a closer look at it later, when we will be talking about error management.
-All the rest looks similar to logging class we saw before - we extends `Departures` trait with `Mid` as the effect.
+Class definition is similar to logging class we saw before - we extend `Departures` trait with `Mid` as the effect.
-However, this time, the only thing we need is to do some actions before calling the core logic.
+However, this time, the only thing we need is to do run validation checks before calling the core logic.
 So we run our validation logic and call `registration` method `orRaise` an error.
+If an error will be raised, then the core logic won't get called.

 The only missing thing is gluing all the pieces together.
 e will use the same `make` method we had before, where we will initialize the classes and wire everything together.